jaxdem.state#

 >>> import jaxdem as jdem >>> import jax.numpy as jnp >>> >>> my_pos = jnp.array([[0.,0.,0.], [1.,0.,0.], [0.,1.,0.], [0.,0.,1.], [1.,1.,1.]]) >>> my_rad = jnp.array([0.5, 0.5, 0.5, 0.5, 0.5]) >>> my_mass = jnp.array([1.0, 1.0, 1.0, 1.0, 1.0]) >>> >>> state_5_particles = jdem.State.create(pos=my_pos, rad=my_rad, mass=my_mass) >>> print(f"Shape of positions: {state_5_particles.pos.shape}") >>> print(f"Radii: {state_5_particles.rad}")

-- static merge(state1: State, state2: State) State[source][source]#
+- static merge(state1: State, state2: State | Sequence[State]) State[source][source]#

-Merges two
+Merges multiple

 - state1State